Clifford Ordia

 Clifford Ordia (born 19 May 1960) is a Nigerian engineer and politician who hails from Usugbenu Irrua in Esan Central local government area of Edo State.
-He is currently a senator representing Edo Central Senatorial District, Edo State in the Nigerian Senate and he is a member of the People's Democratic Party, PDP.
+He served as a senator of the Federal Republic of Nigeria from 2015 to 2023, representing the people of Edo Central senatorial district, Edo State, in the Nigerian Senate.
+He is a member of the Peoples Democratic Party, PDP.

 Early life and education

-Sen. Engr.
-Clifford Akhimienmona Ordia a Fellow of the Nigeria Society of Engineers and a serving Senator in the National Assembly, was born in, Usugbenu Irrua, Esan Central Local government area of Edo State on May 19, 1960.
+Clifford Akhimienmona Ordia was born in Usugbenu Irrua, Esan Central Local government area of Edo State on May 19, 1960.
 He began his education at St. Michael's primary school Usugbenu in 1967.
-By 1973, he moved higher and began his secondary education at Esan Grammar School Uromi, before proceeding to Bendel State University, Ekpoma, now Ambrose Alli University in 1982, to study Civil engineering as one of the pioneer undergraduates.
-He is married to an Ewu woman, from Esan Central local government area and they have five children.
+By 1973, he started his secondary education at Esan Grammar School Uromi, before proceeding to Bendel State University, Ekpoma, now Ambrose Alli University in 1982, to study Civil engineering as one of the pioneer undergraduates.
+He is a Fellow of the Nigeria Society of Engineers.